paulross/dtrace-py/README.md

 ## Setup

-Create three shells, all with a pwd of the directory this README.md is in.
+Create three shells, `cd` to the directory this README.md is in.

 In the first ('Python') shell, make it around 60 columns wide, activate dtrace Python3.6 and launch it, this will be used to run the python demo continuously: